rahulkumar0023/codex/README.md

 The XML files will be created in the `output` directory with the same file names.

-The batch steps internally rely on `XmlInvoiceReader` to read each invoice into `InvoiceType` objects and `UblInvoiceWriter` to write them back to XML.
+The batch steps internally rely on `XmlInvoiceReader` to read each invoice into `InvoiceType` objects and `XmlInvoiceWriter` to write them back to XML.
 `XmlCreditNoteReader` and `UblCreditNoteWriter` provide the same functionality for credit notes.